ONSdigital/dp-healthcheck/README.md

     )
     ```

-2. Create a version object defining the version of your app:
+2. Create a new version object defining the version of your app:

     ```
     ...